visualpharm/Lunacy/docs/index.md

        <strong> Downloading  </strong>
      </summary>

-   To download click on the download button and the download window will popup as it demostrated below:
+   To download click on the download button and the download window will popup as it is demostrated below:

   <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/icon_download.png'>